onflow/docs/docs/tools/flow-cli/super-commands.md

 sidebar_position: 2
 ---

 Flow CLI Super commands are set of commands that can be used during development of your dApp to greatly simplify the workflow.
 The result is you can focus on writing the contracts and the commands will take care of the rest.

-## Setup
+## Init
-The initial command to start your new Flow project is `flow setup` .
-By default, it will create basic folder structure and a flow.json configuration.
+The initial command to start your new Flow project is `flow init`.
+It will ask you a few questions about how you'd like to configure your project and then create the necessary files and folders, setup the configuration file, and install any core contracts dependencies you might need.

+> Note: If you just want the `flow.json` configured without creating any folders or files, you can run `flow init --config-only`.

 Running the command:
 ```
-> flow setup $PROJECT_NAME
+> flow init $PROJECT_NAME
 ```

 Will create the following folders and files: